billy1380/cv/williamshakour.md

 I have worked with PHP on a LAMP stack for a long time but these days my preferred setup of choice is the lovely no config App Engine environment.

 ###Interests and Activities
 For a few years now, I have mostly been reading/writing code and any remaining time I have has been taken over by other technology interests like playing with Blender, OpenSCAD, sketching and keeping up with developments in DIY 3D printers.
-I also 3D print fountain pens - [pictures on Instagram](https://www.instagram.com/williamshakour/).
+After developing an interest in collecting fountain pens I now 3D print fountain pens and occasionally sell them - [pictures on Instagram](https://www.instagram.com/williamshakour/).

 ##Social
 __Github\:__ [https://github.com/billy1380](https://github.com/billy1380 "William Shakour on Github")